 - The lack of breeding in the fall was disappointing for students and a surprise for teachers.
 Students researched reasons why natural breeding may not have occurred.
 While the 1st semester students didn’t get to experience piglet production, learning objectives were met.

 - Community outreach took the biggest hit due to the pandemic.
 Originally there was a community event planned for May 2020.
 Due to State safety mandates, that event didn’t occur.
 Further, the pandemic disrupted the processing chain and we were not able to process pork as planned.
 This caused a big increase in feed costs, but a tangible economy lesson for the students.
 We were also unable to interact with the 4th and 5th grade students at Wolf Springs Elementary School.
 We have however started to engage with the students in the gifted education program at Lakewood Middle School.
-As we have reopened to in-person learning, we plan to host the Lakewood students at the farm to observe the pig operation.

 This was the second time that we had applied for a grant for our Pig Project.
 We were rejected on our first attempt though little on the project proposal had changed.
 The 2nd attempt we engaged a SARE contact at K State-Olathe and in the regional office at Lincoln University in Jefferson City.
 They offered great feedback which contributed to a stronger application the 2nd time around.
 It would be nice to offer resources for a pre-review of applications.